michael-milette/moodle-local_contact/README.md

 Usage & Settings
 ----------------
-There are no configuration settings at this time.
+There are no configurable settings for this plugin at this time.
 However:

 * You should configure the email settings in Moodle.
 * You should configure the support name and email address in Moodle.